xp44mm/Notebook/Compilers/Recursive Descent Parsing.md

 ## Some Recursive Descent Parsing

 Sometimes, you want to tokenize and parse a nonstandard language format, such as XML or JSON.
 The typical task is to parse the user input into your internal representation by breaking down the input string into a sequence of tokens (“lexing”) and then constructing an instance of your internal representation based on a grammar (“parsing”).
-Lexing and parsing don’t have to be separated, and there are often convenient .NET methods for extracting information from text in particular formats, as shown in this chapter.
-Nevertheless, it’s often best to treat the two processes separately.
+Lexing and parsing don't have to be separated, and there are often convenient .NET methods for extracting information from text in particular formats, as shown in this chapter.
+Nevertheless, it's often best to treat the two processes separately.

 In this section, you will implement a simple tokenizer and parser for a language of polynomial expressions for inputted text fragments, such as